tguerin/newton/README.md

 - **Highly Configurable:** Newton offers an extensive range of options to fine-tune your particle animations.
 You can adjust particle appearance, behavior, movement, and physics properties, providing complete control over your animations.

 - **[Interactive Animation Configurator](https://newton.7omtech.fr/docs/configurator):** Create your particle animations visually using the included app configurator.
-Experiment with different settings, preview animations in real-time, and easily copy-paste the generated code into your project. *(Note: Chaining animations will be supported in future versions.)*
+Experiment with different settings, preview animations in real-time.

 - **Custom Particle Design:** Design your particle effects to seamlessly integrate with your app’s aesthetic.
 Use custom shapes, colors, and sizes to craft truly unique animations that suit your needs.